davidshq/garden/content/core-life/core-reading.md

 ## Feeling Good (David D. Burns)
 - David D. Burns.
 Feeling Good: The New Mood Therapy.
 I wish there was a more concise book on this topic I liked as much, but I haven't found it yet.
 Burns is a bit wordy but has excellent worksheets and processes throughout the book for dealing with all sorts of psychological struggles - depression, anxiety, relational, etc.

+## Hold Me Tight (Sue Johnson)
+- Sue Johnson.
+Hold Me Tight.
+An invaluable book on healthy partner relationships.
+Written by the founder of EFT it provides a convincing explanation of why couples end up in conflict and how to stop the spiral.